null-channel/ai-games-2024/advent_of_ai/part_two.md

 NOTE: The polyalphabetic cipher is a simple substitution cipher that uses a keyword to generate a key in order to encode the message the key is repeated until the message is fully encoded.
-The key is also does not use white space or punctuation and should be removed from the key before decoding the message.
+The key is also not use white space or punctuation and should be removed from the key before decoding the message.

 example:
 Key: "The Black Cat Rides Again"